rtillies/ps-sba-urban-dictionary/README.md

 * Most of the free APIs on the [RapidAPI](https://rapidapi.com/hub) website did not have the ability to make POST, PUT, or PATCH requests.
 * A few *freemium* APIs had POST capabilities, but the daily or monthly limits were very low and required a credit card to subscribe.
+* The project feels *modular* in name only.
+There is a lot of repetitive code throughout the main `script.js` file and the `.js` files in the `modules` directory.
+With additional time, I would continue to work on making the code more DRY.